 Such arrangements give you some time to think before you make such an important decision in your life.
 It makes total sense – as they say, ‘Haste makes waste’.
 There is definitely no reason to hurry.
 Anyway, if for some reason you still need to marry sooner than that, you can request a Judicial Waiver.
 This document will allow you to marry sooner if there is such a necessity, but you will need to prove your need.

 Another point you should pay attention to is also about timing.
-Marriage license is only valid for a limited period of time.
+A marriage license is only valid for a limited period of time.
 Usually, it is anything between 30 or 60 days, depending on the state, within which you should have a marriage ceremony.

 There are some exceptions – for example, if you are an active military personnel, you have up to 180 days in some states.
 But still.
 After this period your marriage license expires and you will need another marriage license.
 So time is something to take into consideration when you want to tie the knot.
 That is, of course, if you want to do it properly.